Subdivision (land): Philippines

 In the Philippines, subdivisions are areas of land that have been subdivided into individual residential plots.
 Whereas some subdivisions comprise exclusive gated communities, others are merely demarcations denoting a specific neighborhood.
 Some subdivisions may conduct autonomous security, or provide basic services such as water and refuse management.
 Most subdivisions are governed by associations made up of members who are residents of the subdivision.

-In the Philippines, subdivisions are also known as villages or barangays.
+In the Philippines, gated subdivisions for upper class homeowners are typically branded as villages.
+Depending on each local government's organization, subdivisions such as Forbes Park and Ayala Alabang are governed by barangays whose jurisdictions match subdivision borders.

 Canada

 In Alberta, subdivision is the dividing of a single parcel of land into two or more parcels, each to be given a separate title.
 Subdivision is also used for existing lot line adjustments.
 Notwithstanding a few exceptional circumstances, subdivision approval and endorsement by the local municipality must always be received before the subdivision can be registered at the Land Titles Office and titles issued (including bare land condominiums).
 Exceptions may occur with parcels of land that contain more than one quarter section, a river lot, a lake lot, or some settlement lots created prior to July 1, 1950.